 The Regional Police of Waterloo actively surveys traffic issues that are a common concern for Cambridge.
-They have initiated programs to improve road safety by education and enforcement of road users.
+They have initiated programs to improve road safety by educating and enforcement of road users.
 The traffic branch was launched in 2002 as a traffic enforcement team of 5 officers.
-They work full time to monitor traffic issues related to violations of speeding, aggressive driving and seat belt usage.
-They have on-going projects for increasing awareness and enforcement of road safety.
+They work full time to monitor traffic issues related to violations of speeding, aggressive driving, and seat belt usage.
+They have ongoing projects for increasing awareness and enforcement of road safety.
 Waterloo Regional Police also investigates all traffic collisions leading to serious injuries and fatalities.
 They also follow up with collisions where offenders fail to remain at collision spots.

 Summary of Motor vehicle Collisions in Waterloo Region (2014 – 2015)